Skip Navigation. Skip to content Donate Subscribe Report an Incident

 Increase the number of Black faculty, staff, teaching assistants, administrators, and advisors at the university.

 We have clearly communicated to all departments that increasing diversity among faculty, staff and students is a priority and are developing financial incentives to enable us to compete with other employers.
 Our goal is to be a clear leader among AAU universities in the diversity of our faculty, staff and student body.
 The university has continued to seek out and make offers to underrepresented faculty.
-In addition, the university hired a new dean and two new department chairs in 2021 who bring diversity to our academic leadership.
 [Sustained Commitment]

 The University of Maryland launched the FAMILE (Faculty Advancement at Maryland for Inclusive Learning and Excellence) faculty diversity hiring initiative in March 2021.
 Through FAMILE, the University will invest $40 million over 10 years to diversify its tenured and tenure track faculty.
-As of April 2022, 15 faculty members (11 assistant professors, three associate professors and one full professor) from underrepresented populations have been hired through the FAMILE initiative.
-This is double the number (7) last reported on this site.
-A third round of FAMILE proposals is anticipated in April 2022.
+As of April 2024, 32 faculty members (19 assistant professors, nine associate professors and four full professors) from underrepresented populations have been hired through the FAMILE initiative.
+This is more than a 50% increase since last reported on this site.
+This hiring initiative will continue.

-The number of tenured/tenure track faculty who identify as Black/African American has increased from 77 in Fall 2021 to 89 in Fall 2022, for an increase of 13.5%.
-Since Fall 2015, the number of tenured/tenure track faculty who identify as Black/African American has increased from 72, for an increase of 19.1%.
+The number of tenured/tenure track faculty who identify as Black/African American has increased from 89 in Fall 2022 to 103 in Fall 2023, for an increase of 15.7%.
+Since Fall 2015, the number of tenured/tenure track faculty who identify as Black/African American has increased from 72, for an increase of 43.1%.
 [Sustained Commitment]

 We are strengthening our efforts to increase the number of Black Ph.D. students, including initiatives led by the Office of Graduate Diversity and Inclusion to recruit and support students from underrepresented populations; the new President’s Fellowship, for which 40 award offers were made this spring (23 to Black students); and a program to match college/department enhancements to students from underrepresented groups.
+The number of Black Ph.D students has grown from 241 in Fall 2015 to 295 in Fall 2023, for an increase of 22.4%.
 [Sustained Commitment]

 Critical Issue #2